dougspeed/LDAK/README.md

 # Welcome to the GitHub pages for LDAK

 LDAK is our software for analyzing data from genome-wide association studies (GWAS).
+It includes state-of-the-art tools for association analysis, constructing prediction models and heritability analysis.

 # How to obtain LDAK